-Yet, survey after survey shows that many companies still view contract management as an administrative task, a necessary evil, rather than a core component to their corporate vision.
+Yet, survey after survey shows that many companies still view contract management as an administrative task, an afterthought, rather than a core component to their corporate vision.

-In this four part series, we will break down the ways in which your company can convert your contract management processes into a strategic asset.
+In this three part series, we will break down the ways in which your company can convert your contract management processes into a strategic asset.

 Reduce risks in your agreements through complete visibility and insight into all details, changes and history

 Contracts govern 80% of all of your revenue, yet 40% of legal departments lack the necessary insight into critical contract information.
 This is a major pain point, not just for Legal, but your whole business.
 You can’t fix what you can’t see.
 It’s critical you have visibility into all of your commitments in order to reduce revenue leakage and business risks.

 Do you actually know where your agreements live?